OceanOptics/Inlinino/README.md

 ### PASC
 _Precision Analog to Serial Converter_

-The PASC is a data acquisition (DAQ) device required only to log data from instruments communicating through analog channels.
-PASC can be built with an Arduino Uno type microcontroller and a precision analog to digital converter such as the Texas Instrument ADS1015/1115.
-The wiring instructions are available on [Adafruit website](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/assembly-and-wiring).
-We used [Arduino IDE](https://www.arduino.cc/en/main/software) to upload the firmware to the microcontroller with the instructions below.
+The PASC is an optional data acquisition (DAQ) device.
+PASC is only required to log data from instruments communicating through analog channels.
+PASC can be built with an Arduino Uno type microcontroller and a precision analog to digital converter such as the Texas Instrument ADS1015 or ADS1115 [developpement boards](https://www.adafruit.com/product/1083).
+The wiring instructions to build your own are available at [Adafruit website](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/assembly-and-wiring).

+We uploaded the firmware to the microcontroller following these instructions.
+  1. Load mcu_firmwares/PASC.cpp in the [Arduino IDE[(<https://www.arduino.cc/en/main/software>):
         1. In ~/Documents/Arduino create a folder PASC/
         2. Copy and rename mcu_firmware/PASC.cpp to ~/Documents/Arduino/PASC/PASC.ino
         3. Load PASC.ino from Arduino Software (File > Open...)
-  4. Comment/uncomment appropriate lines in PASC.ino following instructions in comments
+  2. Comment/uncomment appropriate lines in PASC.ino following instructions in comments of the file.
-  5. Compile and upload PASC to the microcontroller (button on the top left of Arduino IDE)
+  3. Compile and upload PASC to the microcontroller (button on the top left of Arduino IDE).

 ### Questions and issues
 For any questions or issues regarding Inlinino please contact [me](mailto:nils.haentjens+inlinino@maine.edu).